mordr/hacker-rank-template/README.md

 # hacker-rank-template

-Simple eclipse project containing a java template for HackerRank.
+Simple project containing a java template for HackerRank.